sketchplugins/plugin-directory/README.md

 - [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
 - [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
 - [Indigo.Design](https://cloud.indigo.design/resources), by Infragistics: Create, edit, and apply themes to your Indigo.Design UI Kit based designs and publish them as prototypes to the Indigo.Design cloud.
-- [Inker8](https://github.com/inker8/sketch-plugin), by Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
 - [Install Library Bundle](https://github.com/bomberstudios/install-library-bundle), by Ale Muñoz: Installs a bunch of shared Sketch Libraries at once, because life is too short for clicking links.
 - [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch